hsotoparada/DeepPhasePick/README.md

         mcd_iter=20,
     )

-More details on the arguments accepted by each of these functions can be seen from the corresponding function documentation.
+More details on the arguments accepted by each of these configuration functions can be seen from the corresponding function documentation.

 ### 2. Seismic Data